rutrum/ccase/README.md

 # Convert Case

-Converts to and from various cases.
+A command line utility to convert to and from various cases.

 ## Usage

-Installing `convert_case` gives you the `ccase` executable.
+Once installed, you can start converting strings to any case.
 ```
 $ ccase -t title super_mario_64
 Super Mario 64